Open Accessibility Menu

 You can find HIPAA FAQs for individuals from HHS here: https://www.hhs.gov/hipaa/for-individuals/faq/index.html

-How to File a Complaint About your API App
+How to File a Complaint About Your API App

 In the event that you have a complaint about the API app that you selected and are unable to resolve the issue with the API app vendor, you have the right to report the issue/complaint to the Federal Trade Commission or the Department of Health and Human Services’ Office of Civil Rights.
 Those agencies have oversight responsibility for this initiative.
 They can be reached at: